Graduate Credit for Undergraduates

 5330.3 Non-Degree Undergraduate

 Non-degree undergraduate students are not permitted to register for graduate courses.
-Undergraduate students already possessing a bachelor’s degree are eligible to apply as non-degree graduate students and are not permitted to register under the Graduate Course Permission policy, unless they are enrolled as part of a program that has received waiver permission to this rule from the Graduate School and the credits being taken are being applied towards a second undergraduate degree.
+Undergraduate students already possessing a bachelor’s degree are eligible to apply as non-degree graduate students and are not permitted to register under the Graduate Course Permission policy, unless they are enrolled as part of a program that has received waiver permission to this rule from the College of Graduate Programs and Honors Studies and the credits being taken are being applied towards a second undergraduate degree.
 Students participating in combined-degree programs may also take graduate hours for graduate credit using the Graduate Course Permission Form, but only up to a total of 15 graduate credit hours, taken as an undergraduate, may be applied to the graduate degree.
 Except as arranged within specific approved combined-degree programs, no undergraduate student will be allowed to double-count more than 12 semester credit hours towards both degrees, and the total of double-counted hours and Graduate Course Permission hours applied to the graduate degree should not exceed 15.